Seamlessly Unifying Attributes and Items: Conversational Recommendation for Cold-Start Users: experiments

 \subsubsection{Evaluation Metrics}

 As what has been done in~\cite{christakopoulou2016towards}, we use metrics in conversational recommendation for evaluation.
 Following~\citet{lei20estimation, christakopoulou2016towards}, we use two metrics to measure the performance of each model.
-First we use the success rate (SR@t)~\cite{sun2018conversational} to measure the ratio of successful conversation, i.e., successfully make recommendation by turn $t$.
+First we use the success rate (SR@t)~\cite{sun2018conversational} to measure the ratio of successful conversation, i.e., successfully make recommendation by turn $t$\footnote{This means the success rate with at most t turns}.
+It can be formulated as $SR@t=\frac{\# successful~conversations~by~turn~t}{\# conversations}$.
 We also report the average turns (AT) needed to end the session.
-Note that we set a max turn $T$.
-If a conversation session is not end at turn $T$, we simply set it to be $T$.
+Note that if a conversation session has not been end at turn $T$, we simply set it to be $T$.
 Higher SR@t represents more successful turns and smaller AT means more efficient conversation.
 We use one-sample paired t-test to judge the statistical significance.